Payouts to your account are made once a month by the 15th day if the following conditions are met:

 Fortumo isn’t withholding any taxes from your revenue, but you might be required to pay income tax of your own country, if you are a private individual.
 VAT from the messages sent is declared by the mobile operators.
 All the revenue shares and the calculations are without VAT.
 Since Fortumo as a company registered in EU, 0% VAT is added to all the payments.

-Fortumo uses commercial bank exchange rates from XE data feed, updated on first business day of a month.
+Fortumo uses commercial bank exchange rates from OANDA data feed, updated on first business day of a month.

 You will find that information from your dashboard.
 You can view your overall performance from your dashboard, from Revenue tab.
 In addition, “Estimated Next Payouts” shows predicted future payouts according to the payout cycle.